grf00/ProPedestrian/README.md

 ### Encryption process

+1. Put the pedestrian images to be protected into /yolov7/fast-reid_master/datasets/query
-You can place the image in example/input image and modify the corresponding path in yolo_fastreid_lama.py.
+2. You can place the image in example/input image and modify the corresponding path in yolo_fastreid_lama.py.
 Then run yolo_fastreid_lama.py

 ```python
 python yolo_fastreid_lama.py